 - Humbly observe where people in the community struggle.

 - Ask the question: What is the next smallest thing we can do right now to address that struggle?

 - Do that thing.
 Do it right now.

 Tactical urbanism can play a crucial role in Step 3 of this process.
-It's a method for quickly and affordably making small-scale changes to your city, and typically takes place in public spaces like streets, parks and sidewalks.
-The concept was given a name by Streets Plan Collaborative, which has published multiple "Tactical Urbanism Guides" (a very valuable and free resource!).
+It's a method for quickly and affordably making small-scale changes to your city, and typically takes place in public spaces like streets, parks, and sidewalks.
+The concept was named by Streets Plan Collaborative, which has published multiple "Tactical Urbanism Guides" (a very valuable and free resource).

 Tactical urbanism might look like putting cones up on a busy street to demarcate a bike lane.
 It might involve sticking hay bales or planters around the edge of a street corner, to decrease the amount of space between two sides of the street and make crossing safer for people on foot.
 Tactical urbanism could be the simple act of putting a bench down next to a bus stop.